Believe it or not, sexual activity is what keeps everything in the world flowering and flourishing.

-So, if your sexual relationship with your significant other is not blooming, it could mean your physical essence is waning.
+If our sexual relationship with a significant other is not blooming, it could mean our physical essence is waning.

 On the physical level, sexual energy can ebb due to:

 - Lack of blood and oxygen flow to the sex organs (in both men and women)